alastairgarner/Masters_Thesis/thesis.md

 ### Accounting for variability

 We were conscious that, as with any behavioural experimentation, there was likely day-to-day variability across our experiments.
-Specifically we were wary of variation in larval size, as the likelihood of rolling varies with larval age and, by extension, larval size (data not shown).
-As such we restricted experiments to third instar larva and rejected animals with an average area < 2.5mm^2^, below which roll likelihood decreases.
-We saw a range of larval size across our control experiments, with median values from 2.5 to 5mm^2^ ([@fig:supp]C).
-Likewise we observed a large degree of variation in the the per-animal time-spent-rolling ([@fig:supp]E) and number of rolls between trials ([@fig:supp]D).
-Such variation may confound statistical analyses versus our experimental lines.
+Specifically we were wary of variation in larval size, as the probability of rolling varies with larval age and, by extension, size (data not shown).
+As such we restricted experiments to third instar larvae and rejected animals with an average area < 2.5mm^2^, below which roll likelihood decreases.

-We rejected all lines where either the experimental larvae or same-day controls had *n < 50* and sought to eliminate other lines based on uncharacteristic control data.
+After implementation of this threshold we did observe differences in the average size of larvae between genotypes ([@fig:supp1]A).
+These deviations fell in the range of $\pm$2 mm^2^.
+This range was deemed tolerable given the probability of rolling, in most cases, varied by less than $\pm$20% ([@fig:supp1]B).

-Due to variability, we retested lines of interested and selected only the most robust data to pursue.
+To determine within-genotype variability we looked at average larval size across different trials for our control data and observed median values from 2.5 to 5mm^2^ ([@fig:supp1]).
+Interestingly we also saw a large degree of variation in metrics describing rolling behaviours, including per-animal time-spent-rolling ([@fig:supp1]) and average number of rolls ([@fig:supp1]).
+Whether the variability in these specific metrics is explained by variation in larval size has yet to be determined.

 ***
 ## Aim 2.1